-On Thursday, June 18th, 2019, seven of the country’s most prominent chefs cooked and presented dishes in honor of Juneteenth.
+On Thursday, June 18th, 2019, seven of the country’s most prominent chefs prepared and presented dishes in honor of Juneteenth.
 One of those chefs included the Cook’s Nook’s founder Joi Chevalier.
 “For us, Juneteenth is about food, family, and celebration,” Joi explained.
 On June 19th 1865, 2.5 years after the Emancipation Proclamation, Union generals announced that slaves were free.

-In true Cook’s Nook community form her meal featured Texas okra and okra flowers from local vendors.
+In true Cook’s Nook community form, her meal featured Texas okra and okra flowers from local vendors.

 Additional dishes included: